BATHING THE WORLD SINCE 1912

 During the early 20th century, the Buckstaff Bathhouse attracted visitors seeking relief from various ailments or simply indulging in therapeutic and relaxing experiences.
 It attracted celebrities, politicians, and athletes, who sought the healing properties of the hot springs.

-In the mid-20th century, as medical advancements and changing societal trends reduced the popularity of traditional bathhouses, many establishments in Hot Springs closed their doors.
+By the mid-20th century, advancements in medicine and shifting societal trends led to a decline in the popularity of traditional bathhouses, causing many in Hot Springs to shut their doors.

 The Buckstaff remains in operation today, maintaining its original charm and ambiance.
 The bathhouse retains its vintage character, including the original casement windows, ornate hexagon tile work, and vintage fixtures.
 Visitors can still enjoy traditional thermal mineral baths, massages, and other spa treatments.